 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with prostate cancer.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for prostate cancer.
+This section explains the types of treatments, also known as therapies, that are the standard of care for prostate cancer.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors—including medical oncologists, surgeons, and radiation oncologists—often work together to create an overall treatment plan that may combine different types of treatments to treat the cancer.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as palliative care experts, physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, and others.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.

-Cancer treatment can affect older adults in different ways.
-More information on the specific effects of surgery, chemotherapy, and radiation therapy on older patients can be found another section of this website.
+Cancer treatment can affect adults who are 65 and older in different ways.
+More information on the specific effects of surgery, chemotherapy, and radiation therapy on these patients can be found another section of this website.